Easter Sunday: He Has Risen Indeed!

 For God so loved the world that He gave His one and only Son, that everyone who believes in Him shall not perish but have eternal life.
 For God did not send His Son into the world to condemn the world, but to save the world through Him.
 John 3:16-17

-Jackson, my 15-year-old son wrote the following.
-I include it not only because I am insanely proud of him, but because I think this message for right now, in 2020, is something we all need to hear.
+Jackson, my son wrote the following when he was 15, and the world was at the beginning of a Pandemic.
+I include it not only because I am insanely proud of him, but because the message is timeless.
+Not only was this message relevant in 2020 it is still true today and something we all need to be reminded of.
 I hope it blesses you as it did me.

 Jesus really is alive in us and all around us through all that we are and do.
 Even though these are troubling and difficult times, it is important to remember that God is still in control and that all we need to do is put our trust in him to remember that He is holding us and the world in His hands.
 By desiring and working to have more of Jesus in our lives and less of ourselves, we will be overwhelmed with a sense of peace that only He can bring to us.
 Although it may seem like we are in the middle of a storm at the moment, Jesus is still watching over us like He always does.

 The disciples thought they were in their darkest moment when Jesus had seemingly died and had been buried.
 They despaired and feared for their lives, but three days later Jesus arose and showed them that they had nothing to worry about the whole time.
 We may be in the same situation, everything seems to be out of control, and the world falling apart, but just around the corner, Jesus is waiting for us to come out of this and make us stronger on the other side.

 This post is the seventh in the Easter Series “A JOURNEY TO THE CROSS: 40 DAYS IN THE FOOTSTEPS OF JESUS”.